tflander/game-of-life-in-c/README.md

     ~/workspace/life/build $ make && test/game-of-life-test

 This should generate a very nice looking build message, and provided that your build was successful, run your tests.

+### When You Add New Files

+If you add new files

+    cmake ..

+## Testing Tools

+For our example we are using the [Unity](https://github.com/ThrowTheSwitch/Unity) testing suite.
+Their documentation is excellent, and we strongly encourage you to read it.

+If you need to update the test suite you can run the `source-library.sh` in the test folder.
+It will download the latest version of the test suite for you and install it to the test folder.